steel-wing/zenbook-duo-hyprland/README.md

 ## Performance
-On my machine, currently, the maximum usage of these scripts (in the form of inotifywait and sensor-monitor calls) is around 23MB (with both screens on).
-It normally sits around 15MB (when the keyboard is attached).
+On my machine, currently, the maximum usage of these scripts (in the form of inotifywait and sensor-monitor calls) is around 20MB.

 ## Other Code